pnp/PnP-Tools/Solutions/Tenant Information Portal/readme.md

 # Tenant Information Portal

 ### Summary
 This solution is used to display information regarding your Azure Active Directory Tenant specifically related to Service Princiapls that are only surfaced via PowerShell.
+By default, when you register an add-in with appregnew/appinv, these service princapals are not displayed in the Azure Portal and the default expiration is 1 year.
+This solution will also assist you with identifing apps (add-ins) that are expired or that will be expiring soon.

 ### Features ###
-- Dashboard that provids a visual indicator on Service Principals that are expired or that may be expiring in 30, 60, and 90 Days.
+- Dashboard that provides a visual indicator on Service Principals that are expired or that may be expiring in 30, 60, and 90 Days.
 - Displays/Exports all service principals that are registered within your Azure Active Directory Tenant.
+- Displays Tenant Last Directory Synchornization time

 ### Applies to
 -  Office 365 Multi-tenant (MT)